xtofs/railroad-diagram-generator.js/SPECIFICATION.md

 ### Baseline Invariant

-Every element has a **baseline** - the Y-coordinate where the main rail line passes through.
+Every element has a **baseline** - the Y-coordinate where the main track passes through.

 - Enables proper alignment when elements are combined
 - Sequences align all children to the same baseline
 - Stacks use the first child's baseline as the main baseline

-### Rail Continuity Invariant
+### Track Continuity Invariant

-Rails entering and exiting elements must connect seamlessly:
+Tracks entering and exiting elements must connect seamlessly:

 - Entry point: `(0, baseline)`
 - Exit point: `(width, baseline)`